 What is Gold Vermeil?

-Learn What Gold Vermeil Is and Why You Should Consider Adding Some to Your Jewelry Collection.
+Learn What Gold Vermeil Is & Why You Need It in Your Jewelry Collection.

 - Gold Vermeil is the perfect option for those with metal allergies due to the durable thickness of the gold combined with the base of sterling silver.